MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/emea-esp-sii.md

 Microsoft Dynamics 365 Finance supports the full cycle of processing, including the format generation and submission of the following reports to the SII system of Spain:

-   - 'Libro de registro de facturas Expedidas': **Record book of issued invoices**,
+- 'Libro de registro de facturas Expedidas': **Record book of issued invoices**
-   - 'Libro de registro de facturas Recibidas': **Record book of received invoices**,
+- 'Libro de registro de facturas Recibidas': **Record book of received invoices**
-   - 'Libro de registro de determinadas operaciones intracomunitarias': **Record book of certain intra-community operations**,
+- 'Libro de registro de determinadas operaciones intracomunitarias': **Record book of certain intra-community operations**
-   - 'Cobros sobre facturas registradas en el Libro de registro de Facturas Expedidas': **Payments for invoices registered in the record book of issued invoices**,
+- 'Cobros sobre facturas registradas en el Libro de registro de Facturas Expedidas': **Payments for invoices registered in the record book of issued invoices**
-   - 'Pagos para facturas registradas en el Libro de registro de Facturas Recibidas': **Payments for invoices registered in the record book of received invoices**,
+- 'Pagos para facturas registradas en el Libro de registro de Facturas Recibidas': **Payments for invoices registered in the record book of received invoices**
-   - 'Cobros en Metálico': **Payments in cash**.
+- 'Cobros en Metálico': **Payments in cash**

-Starting in Finance version 10.0.22, if you are using the [**Tax service**](global-tax-calcuation-service-overview.md) and have the enabled the feature, [**Support multiple VAT registration numbers**](emea-multiple-vat-registration-numbers.md) in the **Feature management** workspace, you can report the following reports [to the SII system of Spain from a legal entity with a primary address outside of Spain](#multiple-vat):
+As of Finance version 10.0.22, if you're using the [Tax service](global-tax-calcuation-service-overview.md), and the [**Support multiple VAT registration numbers**](emea-multiple-vat-registration-numbers.md) feature is enabled in the **Feature management** workspace, you can [report the following reports to the SII system of Spain from a legal entity that has a primary address outside Spain](#multiple-vat):

-- 'Libro de registro de facturas Expedidas': **Record book of issued invoices**,
+- 'Libro de registro de facturas Expedidas': **Record book of issued invoices**
-- 'Libro de registro de facturas Recibidas': **Record book of received invoices**.
+- 'Libro de registro de facturas Recibidas': **Record book of received invoices**

 This topic describes how to set up and use Finance to interoperate with the SII system of Spain.
 It includes information about how to complete the following tasks: